Nodal

 The Turing Test is a challenging first-person puzzle game set on Jupiter’s moon, Europa.
 You are Ava Turing, an engineer for the International Space Agency (ISA) sent to discover the cause behind the disappearance of the ground crew stationed there.

-Why You'll Like It: This is another first-person sci-fi puzzler built around clean chamber design and explicit questions about AI, consciousness, and human identity.
+Why You'll Like It: This is one of the closest tonal matches, pairing first-person sci-fi chambers with a story about AI consciousness, ethics, and human identity.

 4. #4 The Swapper